amn-jain/Implementation-of-Word2vec-and-GloVe/README.md

-# Implementation-of-Word2vec
+# Implementation-of-Word2vec-and-GloVe
-This repository contains basic implementation of Continuous Bag Of Words and Skip Gram Model from scratch using numpy.
+This repository contains basic implementation of Continuous Bag Of Words, Skip Gram and GloVe Model from scratch using numpy.